shivam2411/file-upload-platform/file-upload-platform/README.md

 ## Steps to use the service:

-- Login in browser and get your JSESSIONID (cookie) to hit via postman
-- Set cookie in postman
-- Hit endpoints for file upload, removal, metadata update etc
+Go to local host URL - http://localhost:8080/welcome

 ## Endpoints explanations:

 - http://localhost:8080/users (Create new user)

-- http://localhost:8080/aws/upload (Upload file to AWS.
+- http://localhost:8080/upload (Upload file to AWS.
 It returns a file id )

-- http://localhost:8080/update/{fileId} (Update meta data for the file uploaded based on file id)
+- http://localhost:8080/update (Update meta data for the file uploaded based on file id)

-- http://localhost:8080/aws/remove/{fileId} (Remove the uplaoded file)
+- http://localhost:8080/remove (Remove the uplaoded file)

 - http://localhost:8080/uploaded (View the list of uploaded files)

-- (TODO)http://localhost:8080/public-url/{fileId} (Gives a public URL for the file uploaded to share with world)
+- (TODO)http://localhost:8080/public-url (Gives a public URL for the file uploaded to share with world)